VisualFP/docs/SA/design_concept/content/design/design_iteration_2_proposal.typ

   columns: (2fr, 1.3fr),
   column-gutter: 5pt,
-  [Another similarity to the scratch-inspired design is the use of type-holes for parameters that are not yet supplied.
+  [Another similarity to the scratch-inspired design is the use of type holes for parameters that are not yet supplied.
 In such a case, a placeholder with nothing but the type of the parameter is shown, as can be seen in @mehta-proposal-type-hole.], align(center + horizon)[